Noted playwright George Bernard Shaw once wrote, "Those who can, do. Those who can't, teach." Obviously, Shaw never envisioned a place like Wake Tech.

 Senior Professor Kathy Spade helps Wake Tech Nursing students practice their clinical skills in simulated scenarios with high-tech "patients."

-Chef Melissa Attanas talks with a student during a baking class.
+Chef Melissa Attanas shares a laugh with a student during a baking class.

 Connecting Through the Language of Food